 Similarly, the core insight explored here is that growth phenomena are balanced between opposing multiplicative forces, or that "every marginal benefit must have a marginal cost," a lá Newton's third law.
-Hopefully, the statistical regularities and mathematical modelling presented were similarly convincing.
 Due to the first-principles reliance on the CLT, it is likely that difference-of-log-Normals growth would be observed in a variety of natural phenomena not analyzed here.
 I hence posit that the difference-of-log-Normals is the general distribution of growth phenomena - a hypothesis which certainly requires further investigation.
-This in turn would mean the difference-of-log-Normals is a fundamental distribution in nature, in the sense that it repeatedly arises in a plethora of disparate settings, similar to the repeated occurrence of its better-known peers, the Normal and log-Normal distributions.
+This in turn would mean the difference-of-log-Normals is a fundamental distribution in nature, in the sense that it arises in disparate settings, similar to the repeated occurrence of its better-known peers, the Normal and log-Normal distributions.